“If I’m an Honors student, do I still have to take the Core Curriculum?”

 You can start on your major as a freshman in addition to your Honors courses.
 Because each Honors seminar is only four credits, you can enroll in at least one class each quarter outside the program.
 The Innovations track will allow you to take more than one class each quarter outside the program.
 This way, you can begin coursework in major(s), complete a foreign language requirement, or explore other subjects outside of Honors in your first years at Seattle University.

 In most cases, the choice is yours.
 Students from most majors are able to take any one of the three tracks: Intellectual Traditions; Society, Policy and Citizenship; Innovations.
 But if you wish to pursue a credit-intensive major (more than 110 credits) then the innovations track is probably your best bet.
 This track fits like a puzzle piece against even the most credit intensive undergraduate majors on campus.

 “Can I double major as an Honors student?”

 The majority of our Honors students routinely double-major in a variety of subject areas, unless they are in credit-intensive majors.
 At Seattle University, a student needs 180 credits to graduate.
 If your desired major is more than 110 credits, it can be difficult to double major and still graduate in four years.
 But even in such cases, picking up minors in various subjects may still be possible.

 “Is there an Honors scholarship?”

 Yes.
-Every student in the program receives a scholarship for not just the full four years of a student’s undergraduate education.
+Every student in the program receives a scholarship, not just for the time they are in the program, but for the full four years of a student's undergraduate education.
 This scholarship is awarded in addition to whatever other scholarships may be a part of a student’s financial aid package.